 It’s the night before you start your new job.
 You’re feeling excited about your new role and probably anxious about how to make a good impression.
-You’re wondering how to smoothly settle in and hit the ground running.
-You can give yourself a head start by preparing yourself in advance.
+You’re wondering how to smoothly settle in and hit the ground running and make the first 90 days count.

 Once you’ve accepted the role, contact the hiring manager and your human resources contact.
 Let them know you are looking forward to getting on board and convey your enthusiasm for the new role.

 2. Connect on LinkedIn with those you’ve met during the selection process